nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 To figure out how much we needed, I measured the yard out in small square/rectangular sections and added up the combined areas.
 The place where we bought the rock has equations you can use to figure out how much to order.
 I suspect most landscape supply places will do this.
 Thankfully, that makes it easy to order because I am no math wizard.
 I did not equate for the pavers because I didn't want to get too "exact" and then end up not having enough.
 I figured a little extra is much better than being a little short.

+After they arrived, the only left to do was move and place them.
+Make sure you get a wheelbarrow and transfer shovel to load said wheelbarrow.
+We pour piles wherever we needed the rocks and spread them around with a metal rake or our hands.

+A few days of that and then we were done.

 ## Yard

+Done, except for the entire rest of the yard.
+We knew this would be the actual hard part.

+We wanted to use a different colored and larger rock for the remaining yard.
+We settled on Guadalupe river rock which is mainly off-white and tans.

+I did the same thing as before- measuring our squared-off sections of the yard and adding it up to find the area.
+This time, I had to measure our awkwardly shaped garden beds and subtract them from the total.